JacksonLiew101/MAMS/README.md

 ## Features
 A desktop application system that allows the shop owner to:
-- Keep track of available music albums
+- Keep track of available music albums.
-- Keep track of rented items
+- Keep track of rented items.
-- Track sales and stock reporting
+- Track sales and stock reporting.
-- Keep track of the customer details and the related rental history
+- Keep track of the customer details and the related rental history.
-- View the summary of the overall popularity of the music albums
+- View the summary of the overall popularity of the music albums.

 ## Installation